 "Eventually, I think Chicago will be the most beautiful great city left in the world." - Frank Lloyd Wright

 If art or architecture is your passion, you will be very happy in Chicago.
 Largely because the downtown area had to be entirely rebuilt after the Great Chicago Fire of 1871, Chicago is often called the birthplace of modern architecture.
 Buildings by legends of modern architecture Louis Sullivan, Frank Lloyd Wright, Frank Gehry, and Ludwig Mies van der Rohe abound.
 Chicago is the home of the first skyscrapers and boasts the second-tallest building in the country, the Willis Tower.
 Hyde Park has stunning mansions on its north side including the Frank Lloyd Wright-designed Robie House and, of course, the Gothic gargoyles of the University itself.
-The Art Institute of Chicago houses masterpieces of painting and sculpture, including a superb collection of French Impressionists and major works of 20th century art.
+The Art Institute of Chicago (which was recently voted the #1 museum in the world by TripAdvisor) houses masterpieces of painting and sculpture, including a superb collection of French Impressionists and major works of 20th century art.
 The Museum of Contemporary Art and the Spertus Museum are smaller, more focused collections, perfect for an afternoon's viewing.
 The University of Chicago's own Smart Museum spans Rodin to Rothko.

 "Chicago, Chicago, that toddlin' town." - Fred Fisher